OmShiv/experiments/html5-dd/README.md

 Requires your browser to support:
 - File API
 - HTML5 DnD
-- LocalStorage (Be sure to toggle "Clear LocalStorage", once you are done playing. lot of data is stored in that !!)
+- LocalStorage (Be sure to toggle "Clear LocalStorage", once you are done playing.
+Coz lots of data is stored in that !!)

 Still optimizing it for File Blob and a better UI